How can you differentiate professional development for colleagues?

 It is clear that the school has made significant progress in this area although there is further to go.
 Interview responses suggested that teachers recognise that more thought is going into the evidence base of CPD.
 With further investment into enquiry-type approaches then teachers will be able to engage more fully with the evidence base themselves …

 One of our original aims – before and after the audit – was to share what we currently offer for all staff, at all levels.
-The result was our CPD menu you can see in the video clip below.
+The result was our CPD menu.
+We also offer professional development bursaries which support longer-term and more expensive CPD.
+For example, master and doctorate degrees.

 - An impressive financial investment in the CPD budget